michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-09-ethics-integrity.md

 ## The Conversation You Must Have

-If you implement any of the ideas in this booklet, you will have this conversation—with students, with colleagues, possibly with administrators:
+If you implement any of the ideas in this booklet, you will have this conversation,with students, with colleagues, possibly with administrators:

 **"Aren't you just teaching students to cheat?"**

 This chapter gives you the framework, language, and evidence to respond confidently.
-More importantly, it helps you position AI integration not as an academic integrity *problem*, but as an academic integrity *opportunity*—a chance to teach professional ethics and responsible technology use.
+More importantly, it helps you position AI integration not as an academic integrity *problem*, but as an academic integrity *opportunity*,a chance to teach professional ethics and responsible technology use.

----
+,

 ## Reframing the Question